-Maximum wireless signal rate derived from draft IEEE 802.11ac specifications, and final IEEE 802.11ac specifications may be different.
-Actual data throughput will likely be lower, and depends on network and environmental conditions, including volume of network traffic and building construction.
-802.11ac 867 Mbps is approximately 3x faster than 802.11n 300 Mbps.
+^{2.} Maximum wireless signal rate derived from IEEE standard 802.11 specifications.
+Actual data throughput and wireless coverage will vary.
+Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate and wireless coverage.
+NETGEAR makes no express or implied representations or warranties about this product's compatibility with any future standards.
+802.11ac 1300 Mbps is approximately 3x faster than 802.11n 450 Mbps.